-Earth Day is Thursday, April 22.
+Earth Day is on April 22.
 Over 1 billion people celebrate Earth Day each year.
 This holiday was designed to raise awareness about the importance of protecting our planet and keeping it a safe and healthy place to live.

 It’s fun to celebrate Earth Day in the classroom too.
 Students love learning about our amazing planet (and taking a break from test prep and end-of-the-year review ?).
 If you are looking for a last-minute activity to share with your students this Earth Day, you are in luck.

 I’ve got five easy and [mostly] FREE ideas to make Earth Day special in your classroom, including a brand new FREE Earth Day resource that we created just for you!